diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 tp_as_sequence is an interesting field.
 It is used to support the [sequence abstract protocol](https://docs.python.org/3/c-api/sequence.html).
 There are quite a few [protocols](https://docs.python.org/3/c-api/abstract.html).
 They are not that much different from a Java-like interface in concept.

-With the sequence protocol we can support indexing operations and the expressions like len.
+With the sequence protocol, we can support indexing operations and expressions like len.
-As with many, but not all, other protocols, we simply have to plug in the type a reference to a specific structure that points to the requested implementations.
+As with many, but not all, other protocols, we simply have to put in the type a reference to a specific structure that points to the requested implementations.
 For the sequence protocol this structure is [PySequenceMethods](https://github.com/python/cpython/blob/bb86bf4c4eaa30b1f5192dab9f389ce0bb61114d/Include/cpython/object.h#L139).

 Again, there are a [few things](https://docs.python.org/3/c-api/typeobj.html#sequence-object-structures) we can implement for this structure: